 In 2007, I left the job and moved to Kolkata to work for IBM.
-I worked as a developer using DataStage as ETL tool.
+I worked as a developer using DataStage as an ETL tool.
 I was involved in creating an asset for IBM which leverages IBM Banking Data Warehouse (BDW) model to generate plug-and-play DataStage code.
-It was a small team of 3, working extended periods of time to understand the model and generate custom code.
+It was a small team of 3, working for extended periods of time to understand the model and generate custom code.
 This work gave me a lot of insight on how to read a data model, create a source-target mapping, coding, and testing.
-I got to know all aspects of the deliverables which a project would require and how best to maintain them.
+I got to know all aspects of the deliverables that a project would require and how best to maintain them.

 I then moved to the US to work for a big pharma giant.
 I stayed in Chicago for 2.5 years and then moved to New Jersey for another 1.5 years, working for a big financial firm.

-I came back to India and again called to the UK to work as a data modeler for another UK-based retail bank and from there I moved to head a project for a UK-based corporate bank.
+I came back to India and again called to the UK to work as a data modeller for another UK-based retail bank and from there I moved to head a project for a UK-based corporate bank.

 I moved back to India during my daughter’s birth in 2013 and stayed in India.
-I took up small assignments in Switzerland, Singapore, Malaysia, Bangkok, Vietnam for smaller banks and insurance, providing consulting and architecture services and heading different delivery accounts.
+I took up small assignments in Switzerland, Singapore, Malaysia, Bangkok, and Vietnam for smaller banks and insurance, providing consulting and architecture services and heading different delivery accounts.

 I have been working mostly in the banking and insurance industry and fully in the BI domain.
 I have gained a lot of experience working with the top minds across the globe.
 I have noticed some lack of information on various topics which I am trying to address here.
-I hope to give back the community some quality information that is easy to understand and make people up-to-speed in less time.
+I hope to give back to the community some quality information that is easy to understand and makes people up-to-speed in less time.

 If you like my efforts, please give a ‘Like’ and share.
 It motivates me and keeps me going!
-Thanks folks.
+Thanks, folks.